Let's Play (comic)

 Let's Play is a romantic comedy comic series by Leeanne M. Krecic, also known as Mongie, which is published by Rocketship Entertainment.
 Let's Play was published digitally on Webtoon from 2016 to 2022.
 It follows the romantic and professional life of Sam Young, who is discovering romance as she works on her video game development career.

 Let's Play has over 7.5 million subscribers globally on Webtoon and was nominated for an Eisner Award in 2019.
 In May 2021, it was announced that the comic would be adapted into a live-action television series by Allnighter.
 In November 2022, Krecic announced that the comic would be moving away from Webtoon, citing ongoing difficulties with the platform, and that the series will continue with season four elsewhere.
-An anime television series adaptation produced by OLM premiered in October 2025.
+In September 2025 the series relaunched on Tapas.
+An anime television series adaptation produced by OLM aired from October to December 2025.

 Premise

 Let's Play is a romantic comedy.
 It follows Sam Young, a 22-year-old female software developer looking to get into video games, a passion she developed while sick in hospital.
 Sam's passion project, Ruminate, gets heavily criticized by a game reviewer going by "Marshall Law", and his many fans review-bomb it.
 After this, Marshall Law becomes Sam's new next-door neighbor.

 Sam's father is the CEO of software company Young Technologies; he is overprotective of Sam and wants her to take over the company some day, but Sam would rather make video games.
 At the same time, Sam, who has never had a romantic relationship, starts to feel attraction.
 She considers dating an old friend, Link, though the two remain friends instead.
 She has romantic tension with Marshall Law, and becomes flirty with her manager at Young Technologies, Charles, who is teaching her to be more confident and business savvy.
 Charles also falls for Sam, despite her being his boss's daughter.
 Season two of the comic ended with Sam drunkenly trying to seduce Charles at his apartment.

 Let's Play explores and satirizes gaming culture and the male-dominated gaming industry.
 Storylines cover depression, anxiety, and family.